FAQ AND ANSWERS

 Why such a remote place in Africa?

 We have been called to “pioneer evangelize,” to go into areas where no one else has ever gone.
 We need to go there, because no one else is!
-We have been sent to the “ends of the earth,” as described in Acts 1:8.
-Please visit ourmission page for more information. top
+We have been sent to the “ends of the earth,” as described in Acts 1:8. top

 Do you allow people to come for short-term missions?
 How much does it cost?
 What would I be doing while there?

 A short term trip with Orphans Unlimited must last at least 30 — 90 days, due to the cost-effectiveness of travel.
 Monthly support needs to be about $200/mo., but you should raise an extra $300/mo. to cover travel and possible medical expenses.
 We can only host short-term missionaries between June and November.
 You also must have your own medical insurance and have a adventurous, flexible spirit ready to “rough it.”
-For a overview of what to bring and expect, please visit our Come to Africa page.
+For more informations, please email us.

 There are many construction projects that could use a helping hand, as well as children’s ministries, preschool work, agriculture and job skills training.

 Group trips are also a possibility.
 Please contact us for more information on either individual or group trips. top

 How much support does a missionary need to live there?